-ED603 QUANTITATIVE ANALYSIS (3)

-This is a foundation course in conducting research that involves the collection, analysis and presentation of quantitative data.
-Classification of data, descriptive statistics, measurement of association, regression analysis and several parametric and nonparametric inferential statistics are included.
-Computer software will be relied upon to analyze and display data.
-Interpretation and critique of quantitative research is included.
-Prerequisites: ED601, Graduate standing; computer experience.

-ED605 FOUNDATIONS OF SECONDARY EDUCATION (3)

-This course is designed for perspective secondary teachers as an overview of factors involved in the educational process and to explore multiple issues that affect teaching and learning.
-It familiarizes students with the responsibilities of teachers and the general operations of a school.
-Prerequisite: Admission into the Certification or MAT Secondary Education Teaching Program.

-ED606 CHILD AND ADOLESCENT DEVELOPMENT (3)

-This course is an introduction to adolescent development.
-It emphasizes physical development, emotional growth, mental development, interests, attitudes and social behavior, moral development, and problems common to the age.
-It is designed to give the teacher insight into the issues adolescents encounter in and outside of school.
-Prerequisite: Admission into the Certification or MAT Secondary Education Teaching Program.

-ED607 LEARNING THEORIES (3)

-This course focuses on adolescent learning in an educational setting.
-It offers an analysis of the complex factors involved in cognitive and social development, learner differences and information processing, motivation to succeed academically, and effective classroom management and assessment.
-Prerequisite: Admission into the Certification or MAT Secondary Education Teaching Program.

-ED608 CLASSROOM ASSESSMENT (3)

-Spring/Summer
+ENGLISH GRAMMER (3)

+F/DE

-This course is an introduction to the theory and application of varied assessment methods used to improve teaching and promote student learning.
+- ED608 CLASSROOM ASSESSMENT (3) SP/Summer This course is an introduction to the theory and application of varied assessment methods used to improve teaching and promote student learning.
 It examines the use of traditional assessment practices, as well as alternative methods of classroom assessment.
 Various issues including grading, the assessment of students with special needs, and ethics in assessment is addressed.
-Prerequisite: Admission into the Certification or MAT Secondary Education Teaching Program.

-ED609 INSTRUCTIONAL TECHNOLOGY IN THE SECONDARY CLASSROOMS (3)

-This teaching methods course emphasizes the psychological and theoretical basis for using instructional media and technology in education.
+Admission into the Certification or MAT Secondary Education Teaching Prerequisite: Program.
+SP - ED609 INSTRUCTIONAL TECHNOLOGY IN THE SECONDARY CLASSROOMS (3) This teaching methods course emphasizes the psychological and theoretical basis for using instructional media and technology in education.
 Students produce various instructional media and demonstrate the use of the newer technologies such as telecommunications, assistive technology, computers, and multimedia as educational tools.
-Prerequisite: Admission into the Certification or MAT Secondary Education Teaching Program.

-ED610 SCHOOL LEADERSHIP AND ADMINISTRATION (3)

-Introduction of the organization and direction of public and private schools to prospective administrators and supervisors.

-ED611 SCHOOL PERSONNEL MANAGEMENT (3)

-Focuses on the responsibilities of administrators in improving the total educational program through effective administration of all personnel within an educational organization.
+Prerequisite: Admission into the Certification or MAT Secondary Education Teaching Program. - ED610 SCHOOL LEADERSHIP AND ADMINISTRATION (3) F Introduction of the organization and direction of public and private schools to prospective administrators and supervisors. - ED611 SCHOOL PERSONNEL MANAGEMENT (3) SP Focuses on the responsibilities of administrators in improving the total educational program through effective administration of all personnel within an educational organization.
 Includes study of concerns relative to selection, assignment, development, and retention of personnel.
-Prerequisite: Consent of advisor.

-ED612 SCHOOL LAW (3)

-This course is an overview of school law at the territorial (state) and national levels as it affects the organization, general policies and practices of public education.
+Prerequisite: Consent of advisor. - ED612 SCHOOL LAW (3) SP This course is an overview of school law at the territorial (state) and national levels as it affects the organization, general policies and practices of public education.
 Emphasis is placed on constitutional rights and the related ramifications these pose for administrators.
 The context of the Guam scene is emphasized.
-Prerequisite: Consent of advisor.

-ED613 SCHOOL FINANCIAL MANAGEMENT (3)

-School business management, budgeting process, salary, scheduling, cost accounting, and purchasing procedures.
+Prerequisite: Consent of advisor. - ED613 SCHOOL FINANCIAL MANAGEMENT (3) F School business management, budgeting process, salary, scheduling, cost accounting, and purchasing procedures.
 Principles and practices of school financing, past, present, and future, on both national and local levels are considered.
-Prerequisite: Consent of advisor.

-ED614 CLINICAL SUPERVISION (3)

-This course is designed for the practicing administrator and for master's degree candidates who will be certified as school site administrators.
+Prerequisite: Consent of advisor. - F ED614 CLINICAL SUPERVISION (3) This course is designed for the practicing administrator and for master's degree candidates who will be certified as school site administrators.
 The focus is on the professional and personal development of an administrator through the use of contemporary clinical supervision techniques.
 The use of various observation instruments, the analysis of data and skills in conferencing are emphasized.
 Discussion will also center on the role of the evaluator in the legal aspects of teacher evaluation.
-Some attention is given to teacher participation on clinical educator teams which assist colleagues.

-ED615 DIVERSITY IN EDUCATION (3)

-Diversity involves a variety of student needs including those of ethnicity, language, socioeconomic class, disabilities, and gender.
+Some attention is given to teacher participation on clinical educator teams which assist colleagues. - SP ED615 DIVERSITY IN EDUCATION (3) Diversity involves a variety of student needs including those of ethnicity, language, socioeconomic class, disabilities, and gender.
 It includes issues of race, class, sexuality, religion, and other social dynamics.
 Diversity implies that all students are different from one another relative to other aspects of diversity such attention span, capability to stay on task, and how they get along with one another.
 This course will focus on issues of student diversity at the secondary level and develop skills to reflectively teach and to continuously seek ways to facilitate meaningful learning through instructional practice sensitive to student diversity.
 Must be enrolled in the MAT Program.

-ED616

-SECONDARY TEACHING METHODS (3)

-Spring/Summer